Back to blog

 Unlocking application development productivity

 Site reliability engineering and platform engineering are two functions that are critical to optimizing engineering organizations for building cloud-native applications.
-The SRE team works to deliver infrastructure for highly reliable applications, while the platform engineering team works to deliver infrastructure for rapid application development.
+The SRE team works to deliver infrastructure for highly reliable applications, while the platform engineering team works to deliver infrastructure for rapid application api development.
 Together, these two teams unlock the productivity of application development teams.